Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

  For more information about the key concepts on Event Grid, see [Concepts in Azure Event Grid][publisher-service-doc].

-## EventGridClient
+## EventGridPublisherClient

-`EventGridClient` provides operations to send to, receive from, acknowledge, reject, release event data for a resource specified during client initialization.
+`EventGridPublisherClient` provides operations to send event data to a resource specified during client initialization.

-If you are using Event Grid Basic, regardless of the schema that your topic or domain is configured to use, `EventGridClient` will be used to publish events to it.
+If you are using Event Grid Basic, regardless of the schema that your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
 Use the `send` method to publish events.

 The following formats of events are allowed to be sent to an EventGrid Basic resource:
 - A list or a single instance of strongly typed EventGridEvents.